open-forest-observatory/ofo-argo/README.md

 <br/>
 <br/>

-Please run the following command
+Please run the following command to assing the permissions to namesspace argo

 ```
 kubectl apply -f - <<EOF